Skip to content

 30 total credits required

-The online Master’s in Applied Artificial Intelligence degree requires the completion of 11 total courses, including eight core courses and three electives.
-Choose from elective options in Business and e-Commerce, Healthcare, or Digital Humanities.
+The online Master’s in Applied Artificial Intelligence degree requires the completion of seven core courses totalling 18 credits.
+The remaining 12 credits should be made up of the elective project or thesis, along with a range of elective options in Business and e-Commerce, Healthcare, or Digital Humanities.

 The program can be completed entirely online in just two years.
 Each course is taught by industry-experienced faculty to ensure you graduate fully prepared to put your new AI tech skills to work.